mharis337/Tic-Tac-Toe/docs/design_system.md

 - Grid Color: Grey

 # Document Board
-- Large 3x3 Grid
+- Large 3x3 light blue Grid
-- Grey background
+- Blue background
 - Marks placed in the center of a cell
 - Large title above the grid indicating the current turn

 # Document Game Components

 ## Starting Screen
-- The starting screen contains a title displaying "Tic-Tac-Toe" and a blue button below with the text "Start".
+- The game starts with an empty 3x3 grid with the title "X's turn" above.

 ## In-Game
 - Large grey 3x3 grid